-It can also help treat and potentially prevent or cure more than 300 diseases, including diabetes, hypertension, rheumatism, arthritis, cancer, tumor, anemia, etc. It is also good for your cells, liver, kidneys, eyes, brain, skin, heart, bones, muscles, digestive system, immune system, and circulatory system.
-It can help to lose weight, boosts energy, and metabolism.
-It is used as an antioxidant and an anti-inflammatory and enhances sexual function.
-It fosters feelings of wellness, helps to improve sleep, and can be used to treat depression.
-It also increases milk production for lactating women.
+Preliminary research has suggested that moringa may be able to help address more than 300 diseases, including diabetes, hypertension, rheumatism, arthritis, cancer, tumor, anemia, etc. It is also may be good for your cells, liver, kidneys, eyes, brain, skin, heart, bones, muscles, digestive system, immune system, and circulatory system.
+It may also help to lose weight and boost energy and metabolism.
+It may be used as an antioxidant and an anti-inflammatory and may enhance sexual function.
+It may also help foster feelings of wellness, help to improve sleep, and may be used to lessen effects of depression.
+It may also increase milk production for lactating women.

 In some parts of the world, it is used to feed cows to produce 50% more milk.
-It is also known to cure many animal diseases.
+It is also known to be used to address many animal diseases.
 Other uses include perfume, hair care, aromatic oil, organic fertilizer, and to purify water due to the seeds' ability to remove harmful materials.

 10. If you put all the branches of a tree together, they would be equal to the thickness of the tree's trunk.

 Leonardo da Vinci was the first person who noticed this.
-According to his notebook, “all the branches of a tree at every stage of its height when put together are equal in thickness to the trunk.”
+According to him, “all the branches of a tree at every stage of its height when put together are equal in thickness to the trunk.”

-Look at the photo above.
-Assuming that the green portion of the photo is the trunk of a tree, the yellow is the secondary branches of the trunk, the blue is the tertiary branch that split from the secondary branches, and the orange is the quarterly branches.
+Assuming that the green portion of the photo is the trunk of a tree, the yellow is the second branch of the trunk, the blue is the tertiary branch that split from the secondary branches, and the orange is the quarterly branch.
 If you add the area of the cross-section of the yellow, its area will be equal to the cross-section of the green.
 If the yellow split into two and created the blue, the total cross-section of the blue will be equal to the total cross-section of the yellow and the cross-section of the green.
 If the blue was split into two and developed into the orange, the orange's thickness will be the same as the thickness of the blue, the yellow, and the green.
 And so on.

 The same rule applies if the trunk splits into three or more branches.
 Modern scientists investigated it and found out that this is a fact.
 The reason why it occurs is unknown, but it probably reduces the force of the wind blowing across the organism.